creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-10-26-protoasnet.md

 The authors report an ablation study showing the effects of different components of their model.

 ![](/collections/images/ProtoASNet/ablation.jpg)

+# Conclusion

 # References

 [^1]: Chen, C., Li, O., Tao, D., Barnett, A., Rudin, C., Su, J.K.: This looks like that: deep learning for interpretable image recognition.
 Neurips 2019.

 [^2]: DeVries, T., Taylor, G.W.: Learning confidence for out-of-distribution detection in neural networks. arXiv.

 [^3]: Kim, E., Kim, S., Seo, M., Yoon, S.: Xprotonet: Diagnosis in chest radiography with global and local explanations.
 CVPR 2021